AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

    coding dependency structure of the coded video sequence it belongs to.
-   This may be provided by the scalability metadata (Sections 5.8.5 and 6.7.5 of [AV1]), either in the form of a pre-defined scalability mode or through a scalability structurev(Sections 5.8.6 and 6.7.6 of [AV1]).
+   This may be provided by the scalability metadata (Sections 5.8.5 and 6.7.5 of [AV1]), either in the form of a pre-defined scalability mode or through a scalability structure (Sections 5.8.6 and 6.7.6 of [AV1]).
 Alternatively, the Dependency Descriptor RTP header extension that is specified in Appendix A of this document may be used.